Skip to content

 4. expose queries and metadata through the CLI and HTTP surfaces

-Docs Versus Repo Data
+Docs Versus Repository Data

-• implementation code under crates/bijux-atlas/src/
+• implementation code under the owning split crates in crates/

 • generated references under configs/generated/